mhuang001/fdi-dev/doc/sphinx/index.rst

 Features
 ========

 With FDI one can pack data of different format into **modular** Data Products, together with annotation (description and units) and meta data (data about data).
-One can associate groups, arrays, or tables of Products using basic data structures such as sets, sequences (Python ``list``), mappings (Python ``dict``), or custom-made classes.
+One can make arrays or tables of Products using basic data structures such as sets, sequences (Python ``list``), mappings (Python ``dict``), or custom-made classes.
 FDI accomodates nested and highly complex structures.

 **Access APIs** of the components of 'FDIs' are convenient, making it easier for **scripting and data mining** directly 'on FDIs'.